Ethernet

 VLAN Configuration

-Ameba MAC supports hardware VLAN offload for inserting/removing tags.
+Ameba MAC supports hardware VLAN tag offload for egress insertion/removal and ingress stripping.

 Note

 • Supports Double Tagging (STAG + CTAG).
-No Triple Tag.
+Triple Tag is not supported.

 • Egress: Single insertion/removal/remark per packet.

-• Ingress: Strips inner CTAG only; tag info stored in descriptor.
+• Ingress: Strips inner CTAG only; stripped tag info is stored in the RX descriptor.

 Egress (TX) Configuration